viethoa/material-snackbar-android/README.md

 Version
 -----
-- 1.0.0: include TopSnackBar and BottomSnackBar message.
+- 1.0.0: Just TopSnackBar and BottomSnackBar message (Beta), custom view will release in next time.

 Feature
 -----